 Positive Psychology is an approach to therapy that focuses on the positive aspects of human experiences, such as what makes us happy and content, how we can improve our well-being, and the best path to flourishing in life.
 It emphasizes the study of emotions, personal strengths, and virtues and aims to help individuals and communities thrive.
 While roadblocks and situational stress will be explored, the goal is to find new pathways and strategies to overcome these challenges.
-Positive psychology is closely related to humanistic psychology, a core aspect of my practice.
+Positive psychology therapists follow humanistic psychology, a core aspect of my practice.
+This post provides an overview of this method, with a positive psychology example at the end.

 Positive psychology emerged as a distinct field in the late 20th century, with psychologists like Martin Seligman and Mihaly Csikszentmihalyi playing prominent roles in its development.
 It emerged as a response to psychology’s traditional focus on mental illnesses and dysfunction.
 Instead of solely addressing people’s problems and disorders, this new method was designed to promote the factors contributing to a fulfilling and meaningful life.

-A positive psychology approach shifts the focus of therapy from talking about problems to instilling hope and energy.
+Positive psychology therapists shift the focus of individual therapy from talking about problems to instilling hope and energy.
 Instead of just addressing negative symptoms, this approach aims to explore and enhance experiences and qualities that contribute to a fulfilling life.
 We will find ways to improve well-being and deepen meaningfulness and connection.

 What is Positive Psychology Therapy Used For